 - Occupational accidents

-It is important to know that wrongful death cases are handled in civil court, not a criminal court, so a wrongful death case will not send the defendant to prison.
+It is important to know that wrongful death cases are handled in a civil court, not a criminal court, so a wrongful death case will not send the defendant to prison.
 If you have lost a family member because of someone else’s negligence, reach out to our Atlanta, GA, wrongful death attorneys to file a wrongful death claim.
 Call us and schedule a free consultation with our Atlanta wrongful death attorneys.

-The purpose of a wrongful death lawsuit is to compensate families who are left without their loved one due to someone’s carelessness or a willful act.
-Though of course a lawsuit cannot bring back your loved one or make up for their death, the intention of a wrongful death suit is to ensure the family receives monetary compensation for their loss.
+The purpose of a wrongful death claim is to compensate families who are left without their loved one due to someone’s carelessness or a willful act.
+Though a lawsuit cannot bring back your loved one or make up for their death, the intention of a wrongful death claim is to ensure the surviving family members receive monetary compensation for their loss.

 If a person is killed during a crime, such as during a robbery or assault, or if a person, company, or entity caused an accident or permitted conditions that resulted in someone’s death, such as a bad medical device, it can potentially result in a wrongful death compensation as per the Georgia wrongful death laws.

 Parties in a Wrongful Death Lawsuit

-The individual or entity against whom the suit is brought is the “Defendant.”
-The suit will make the claim that the Defendant acted in an intentional or negligent manner and has been responsible for the untimely death of the deceased individual.
-A famous example for Atlanta residents would be the Tex McIver case, which we document more thoroughly below among other examples of other wrongful death lawsuits in Georgia.
+The individual or entity against whom the suit is brought is the “defendant.”
+The suit will make the claim that the defendant acted in an intentional or negligent manner and has been responsible for the untimely death of the deceased individual.

-In order for a person or another entity to be held legally accountable for the death, four factors must be present:
+In order for a person or another entity (like a medical professional) to be held legally accountable for the death, four factors must be present:

 - Breach of duty: You must prove to the court that the defendant failed to live up to that duty, whether intentionally or through negligence.
-The Plaintiff has to prove that the Defendant violated the duty of care owed to the Plaintiff.
-In our example above with Michael Jackson, the alleged breach would be highlighted by the peculiar treatments that Dr. Conrad was administering to Mr. Jackson, using propofol, a powerful drug, to help him sleep.
-In this case, it would be up to experts to determine if the unusual regiment of care provided by Dr. Conrad constituted a breach of the duty of care.
+The plaintiff has to prove that the defendant violated the duty of care owed to the plaintiff.

 The Burden of Proof in a Wrongful Death Lawsuit

-The plaintiff’s estate, through their wrongful death attorney Atlanta, is required to meet the legal standard of burden of proof before the court.
+The plaintiff’s estate, through their wrongful death attorneys in Atlanta, is required to meet the legal standard of burden of proof before the court.

 In Georgia, like in most states, you have to prove your case with a preponderance of the evidence.
-That means the facts and evidence presented to the court must support the four criteria listed above, meeting the legal definition of responsibility for a wrongful death action.
-Though regulations in each State may explain the Burden of Proof otherwise, every state normally requires the Plaintiff to show the elements of negligence by a “preponderance of the evidence.”
-A skilled, experienced wrongful death litigator will work with you and the facts of your case to make this happen.
+That means the facts and evidence presented to the court in Atlanta must support the four criteria listed above, meeting the legal definition of responsibility for a wrongful death action.
+State laws vary, and it’s important to speak with a qualified wrongful death attorney in Atlanta, Georgia.

 The State of Georgia has specific guidelines (which are the same as in Atlanta) regarding cases of wrongful death occurring in their jurisdiction.
 These guidelines are enumerated in Georgia Code Title 51 – Torts Chapter 4.
-Your wrongful death attorney Atlanta will explain the law as it relates to your particular circumstances, but here is an overview of what Georgia law has to say about wrongful death.

 What Is a Wrongful Death in Georgia?

-Under Georgia state law, wrongful death is defined as any death caused by negligent, reckless, intentional, or criminal acts.
-Negligence is defined as a failure to use reasonable care when that person or entity would normally be required to do so.
+Under Georgia law, the wrongful death of a loved one is defined as any death caused by negligent, reckless, intentional, or criminal acts.
+Negligence is defined as a failure to use reasonable medical care when that person or entity would normally be required to do so.

 Under Georgia law, certain family members are authorized to file a claim, including the deceased victim’s spouse, the victim’s child or children, as well as the victim’s parents.
-Wrongful death litigants are decided in order of legal relation to the deceased.
-The spouse is first in line and must represent the interests of any minor children.
-By law, the surviving spouse is entitled to a minimum of one-third of the award, regardless of the number of children.
-If there is no surviving spouse or children, the case may be brought by the parent or parents of the deceased.
-With no living immediate family member, the case can be brought by a personal representative of the deceased’s estate.
+Wrongful death litigants are decided in order of legal relation to the deceased loved one.
+The surviving spouse is first in line and must represent the interests of any minor children.
+If there is no surviving spouse or surviving children, the case may be brought by the parent or parents of the deceased person.
+With no surviving family members, the case can be brought by a personal representative of the deceased’s estate.

 What Damages Can Be Awarded in a Georgia Wrongful Death Action?

-There are two different awards available in Georgia wrongful death cases.
+There are two different awards available in Atlanta, Georgia, for wrongful death cases.
 The first is based on the perceived monetary value of the deceased’s life.
 That is determined by the number of lost wages and benefits, including the potential future earnings had the person lived, and the value of the loss of care, companionship, and other intangible elements.
 The second type of compensation is to reimburse expenses directly related to death.
-These include the cost of medical care, burial and funeral expenses, and the pain and suffering of the deceased in the advent of their death.

 Is There a Time Limit for Filing a Wrongful Death Lawsuit?

-The Statute of Limitations for filing wrongful death lawsuits in the State of Georgia is two years after the date on which the victim passed away.
+The Statute of Limitations to file a wrongful death claim in the State of Georgia is two years after the date of the loved one’s death.
 This two-year deadline can be paused and restarted under certain circumstances, like a medical condition that was diagnosed later.
 Experienced Atlanta wrongful death lawyers can help you and offer more information.
 Call us and schedule a free consultation.

 Relevant Sections of the Georgia Code Title 51 – Torts Chapter 4 – Wrongful Death

 There are five sections of the chapter of the Georgia Code that deals with wrongful death.
-The first chapter is simply definitions used within the chapter.
-The other sections speak to specific circumstances, such as who can file for wrongful death in the case of a loved one’s death and who receives what portion of the monetary proceedings.
-For example, here is what Georgia Code Title 51 – Torts Chapter 4 – 2 says about the wrongful death of a spouse or parent:
+The first chapter includes definitions used within the chapter.
+Other sections speak to specific circumstances surrounding wrongful death accidents, such as who can file for wrongful death in the case of a loved one’s death and who receives what portion of the monetary proceedings.

 Damages in a Georgia Wrongful Death Lawsuit

-In a wrongful death case in Georgia, pecuniary (financial) damages are awarded based on loss of service, the anticipation of inheritance, and medical and funeral expenses.
-When determining financial loss, it’s pertinent to take into account the age, character, and condition of the deceased, their earning ability, life expectancy, health, and intelligence, in addition to the conditions of the recipients.
+In a wrongful death law case in Georgia, pecuniary (financial) damages are awarded based on loss of service, the anticipation of inheritance, and medical and funeral expenses.
+When determining financial loss, it’s pertinent to take into account the age, character, and condition of the deceased loved one, their earning ability, life expectancy, health, and intelligence, in addition to the conditions of the recipients.